 Finally, his bible series will make a return in October or November when Peterson visits Cambridge (update, 21.03.2019, it seems he won’t).
 The Exodus Stories will be the topic and it will encompass approximately ten lectures.

 Now to some Q & A, I picked the ones that I found the most interesting and distilled their essence.

 Q: “How to balance between making peace and speaking the truth in intimate relationships, what if the truth hurts the other or two sites conflict?”

 You should first aim for a good relationship.
 Good would be loving.
-Loving means that each of you takes cares of the other and him or herself, as if the other person is of equal importance.
+Loving means that each of you takes care of the other and him or herself as if the other person is of equal importance.
 So, you treat them like they are yourself.
 This assumes that you want something for yourself that is best for you (that doesn’t necessarily mean happy!), so you have to figure out what would be best for you as well.

 The next step is to develop a vision for your family life with this in mind: “You want to make your vessel in which your family’s ensconced watertight, and capable of withstanding storms.”

 This means disciplining yourself, so you don’t do things that you’re ashamed of.
 It means telling the truth and working responsibly to be a good provider, in whatever capacity you can manage, regardless of your gender.
 It means embedding your family in a healthy social life and a healthy community life, too.

 Here’s the catch: All of this has to be conscious and thought through before you can start to tell the truth.

 This constitutes what you’re aiming at and this should be clear for both you and your partner.